slipke/csm_ss15_sem_team_vagrant/java-jboss/puppet/README.md

 ## Dependencies of needed Software or existing Puppet Modules

 ###Needed Software
 If you use the Vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
-Additional you need to install librarian-puppet.
-Librarian-puppet will resolve all dependencies and download the additional required modules.
+Additional you need to install Librarian-Puppet.
+Librarian-Puppet will resolve all dependencies and download the additional required modules.
 A tutorial for this  can be found [here](../../README.MD).
 If you use this project as a standalone project you have to install Ouppet first.

 ### Puppet Modules